NURSE REENTRY FAQ

 Q: What role does the clinical site play?

-A: They allow you to attend their hospital orientation (this doesn't count towards your 160 hours); they identify a qualified RN, who has practiced at least 18 months, to supervise you; and they allow you to spend 160 hours of supervised time in the hospital in order to help you reenter the workforce.
-You will not get paid while doing the 160 hours of clinicals.
+- The clinical site allows you to attend their facility’s orientation (this doesn’t count towards your 160 hours); they identify a qualified RN, who has practiced at least one year, to supervise you; and they allow you to spend 160 hours of supervised time in the facility in order to help you reenter the workforce.
+You will not get paid for doing the 160 hours of clinicals.

 Q: Will I have to have a criminal background check?

 - Each institution requires some type of check.
 We will inform you of how to proceed once the institution has been identified.
 Also, the BON required a specific criminal background check in addition to what the institution may require.